Vietnam.vn - Nền tảng quảng bá Việt Nam

 Increased security commitments

 The African Union Support and Stabilization Mission in Somalia (AUSSOM) is also helping to strengthen the counter-terrorism capacity of the Somali federal government.
-The United Nations, the European Union, Egypt and Kenya have committed financial, human and material resources to support AUSSOM.
+The United Nations, the European Union, Egypt and Kenya have pledged financial, human and material resources to support AUSSOM.
 These efforts not only help train security forces but also contribute to building the infrastructure needed to ensure long-term security.

-The African Union Support and Stabilization Mission in Somalia (AUSSOM) is supporting the Somali federal government to strengthen its counter-terrorism capabilities.
-(Source: Somalia Guardian) |
+The African Union Support and Stabilization Mission in Somalia (AUSSOM) is supporting the Somali federal government to strengthen its counter-terrorism capacity.
+(Source: Somalia Guardian)

 Notably, international mediation efforts have also made progress in reducing regional tensions.
 For example, under the mediation of Türkiye, Ethiopia and Somalia signed an agreement to put aside their differences to promote regional cooperation.
-Similarly, Angola has played a mediating role in restarting peace talks between the Democratic Republic of Congo and Rwanda, although the outcome remains unclear.
+Similarly, Angola played a mediating role in restarting peace talks between the Democratic Republic of Congo and Rwanda, although the outcome remains unclear.

 In addition, the African economy will also "witness" many bright spots in 2024.
 According to the report "The World Economic Situation and Prospects (WESP), African economic growth in 2024 is estimated to reach 3.4%.
 The main growth driver comes from the recovery of three major economies in the region: Egypt, Nigeria and South Africa.